takuya0206/ganttchart_generator/README.md

 * Break down tasks in detail like Parent tasks, child tasks and grandchild tasks.
 * Place planned start and planned finish in tasks which you have to watch daily or weekly.
 * Use "show parents' charts" when you check progress from a broad viewpoint.
+* Place workload in man-day.
 * Utilize "workday function."
 You can refer to A column in holiday sheet and workload (plan).
-* Place workload in man-day.
-* Watch progress by using actual start and actual finish or progress bars.
+* Watch progress by using progress bars or actual start and actual finish.
 * If you use progress bars, you may want to active "Color Indication."
 * If you update numbers in progress column by using functions, charts won't be automatically updated.
 You need to use "Repaint Gantt Chart."